Suspect uses play money, wins lottery at Ohio store

 Police noted the fake bills were marked “The United States Play Money.”

-Police were able to see a still image of the suspect and he was identified by employees.
+Police were shown a still image of the suspect, who was identified by employees.
+The suspect’s name was not immediately released.

 The investigation is ongoing.